johnmccullock/curves_panel/README.md

  This component is based on the javax.swing.JPanel, and can easily be added to and JFrame or JDialog.

- Thanks to Ivan Kutskir - http://blog.ivank.net/interpolation-with-cubic-splines.html for his work on getting the spline control behavior.
+ Thanks to Ivan Kutskir - http://blog.ivank.net/interpolation-with-cubic-splines.html for his work on getting the spline control behavior just right.